-In table 3 below, overall awareness of SP is very high, with 98.4% of respondents reporting that they know about SP.
+In Table 3 below, overall awareness of SP is very high, with 98.4% of respondents reporting that they know about SP.
 However, detailed knowledge of its correct use is mixed.
 While 52.4% correctly identified SP as a drug used to prevent malaria in pregnancy, a substantial proportion (42.8%) incorrectly believed it is used to treat malaria, indicating a key misconception.
 Regarding the timing of initiation, just over half (54.8%) correctly identified that SP should be commenced around 13 weeks of pregnancy, while others selected incorrect timings such as very late in pregnancy (24.8%) or 8 weeks (8.0%), suggesting gaps in knowledge.
 For the interval between doses, the correct response (4 weeks apart) was identified by only 17.6%, while the majority selected 3 weeks (44.0%) or other incorrect options, indicating poor knowledge in this area.
 Knowledge of the minimum required dose was also limited.
 Only a small proportion correctly identified 3 doses (2.0%), while many respondents selected incorrect options such as 1 dose (50.8%) or 4 doses (31.6%), showing significant misunderstanding of recommended guidelines.
 In terms of practice, only 24% of respondents reported that SP was administered as directly observed therapy (DOT), while a large majority (76%) indicated it was not, suggesting gaps in proper implementation of IPTp guidelines.
 Overall, although awareness of SP is high, there are significant gaps in knowledge regarding its correct use, timing, dosage, and administration, which may affect optimal uptake and effectiveness.

-Table 3: Participants knowledge and practices regarding Sulphadoxine-Pyrimethamine (SP) for malaria prevention in pregnancy
+Table 3: Participants’ knowledge and practices regarding Sulphadoxine-Pyrimethamine (SP) for malaria prevention in pregnancy